Xanthium7/Ad_tingy/vegeta_doc/queries.md

 82. Is the recipe patented or proprietary?
 Proprietary blend; original patent expired.

-83. Has the company won any innovation awards?
+83. Has the company won any  awards?
 Yes — multiple regional innovation awards.
 Top Marke in Germany 2025 (Lebensmittel Zeitung), No.1 Seasoning Brand in Europe (Nielsen retail data)

 84. How does this company compare with global spice giants?